mattearly/dmpower/README.md

 Generally, I develop this when I feel like it (usually after dming and realizing I want to add more). :P

-*No longer maintained - the continuation of this project is dmpower2, which is in a private space.
-Access to dmpower2 is given to supporters.*
+*No longer maintained - the continuation of this project is dmpower2, which can be found [here](https://github.com/mattearly/dmpower2)*

 ## Special Thanks